Biological variability makes each person’s body unique. Thus, analyzing posture does not tell much about why someone has pain.

 Earlier this year, a German study found that “back pain patients and athletes did not show a different behavior to asymptomatic non-athletes.”
 (1) In other words, if you were to examine hundreds of people in a day by looking at their standing posture, you would not be able to accurately identify who has low back pain and who does not.
 This is because of the many variations that humans have, from standing posture to anatomical structures.

-Professor Hendrik Schmidt and his colleagues from Universitätsmedizin in Berlin and BG-University Hospital Bergmannsheil in Bochum made four hypotheses to be tested.
+Professor Hendrik Schmidt and his colleagues from Universitätsmedizin in Berlin made four hypotheses:

 1. “The variability in lumbar lordosis and sacrum orientation in repetitive upright standing postures decreases with the number of standing phases.”
 The idea is that test subjects will become familiar with the test setup and should know how to pose for the tests, which would decrease variability.